 Yes, call 704-986-3099 to make an appointment.

-Due to HIPPA regulations, you can make an appointment for yourself or minor child, but not for a friend.
+Due to HIPAA regulations, you can make an appointment for yourself or minor child, but not for a friend.

-Proof of household income, identification and Medicaid/Medicare card, cash, check or credit card.
+Identification, proof of household income (if you are self-pay, a sliding fee discount may apply), and Medicaid/Medicare or insurance card, cash, check or credit card.

 Patients call in for an appointment and are given one within five (5) working days.
 Open access is not available for the Dental Clinic or WIC Program.